maduwanthasl/Scara-Robot/README.md

     <em>Figure 5: SCARA Robot main wiring diagram  </em>
 </p>
 <p align="center"> <em> Credit - how to mechatronics </em> </p>

 The wiring connects stepper motors, the CNC shield, and the Arduino Uno.
-Important points:
+Here are the main considerations and steps followed:

+### **4.1 Motor Silence and Calibration**
+In wiring, I primarily focused on reducing motor noise.
+To achieve smooth motor operation, the current limit of the motor drivers was carefully adjusted.
+This calibration ensures precise motor activation.
+Setting an incorrect value can cause the motor drivers to overheat and potentially damage them.
+To further enhance motor precision, I adjusted the precision selector to 1/4 or 1/8 microstepping.

+### **4.2 Connections and Testing**
+I connected the motor wiring as shown in the diagram and tested the connections with an oscilloscope and multimeter.
+Limit switches were placed at the corners of the joints' movement range to allow maximum rotational angles.
+After placing the limit switches, I assigned the pins for X+, Y+, Z+, and coolant functionalities.

+### **4.3 Servo Motor Powering**
+Since servo motors require a stable current, I initially tested them using the Arduino Uno with the CNC shield.
+However, the servo motor only received 3V from this setup, which was insufficient.
+To address this, I powered the servo motor separately using a 5V power supply.

+### **4.4 Power Supply Configuration**
+To power the entire system, which includes:
+- Four NEMA 17 stepper motors
+- Arduino Uno with CNC shield
+- Four motor drivers (DRV8825)
+- A servo motor

+I decided to use a 12V 10A power supply.
+A 12V 5A power supply would not have been sufficient to run all motors simultaneously.

+### **4.5 Cable Management**
+For clean and organized wiring, I used “Spiral Wire Wrapping Tube Cable Sleeves” and secured them with tie tags.
+This arrangement keeps the wires neat and minimizes clutter.

+### **4.6 Testing**
+To test all motors, I used simple Arduino code to verify their operation.
+This helped ensure that the motors, limit switches, and control pins were functioning as expected.

+### **4.7 Key Points**
-- Use shielded cables for stepper motors to reduce noise.
+- **Shielded cables** were used for stepper motors to reduce electrical noise.
-- Ensure correct polarity for stepper motor connections to avoid direction reversal.
+- Correct polarity was ensured to avoid reversing motor directions.
-- Power supply: A 12V DC supply powers the entire system.
+- The 12V DC power supply provided reliable power for the entire system.

 ---